eduardo-zambrano/equistatlab/index.md

 # The Econometrics of Inequality Sensitive Treatment Effect Estimation

-Decision makers often have a strong interest in understanding the distributional effects of different interventions yet traditional analyses often overlook distributional effects or lack a coherent economic framework for proper evaluation.
-The EquiStat Lab addresses this critical gap by developing sophisticated statistical methodologies that precisely measure and characterize distributional impacts across interventions, firmly grounded in modern welfare economic theory.
-Our approach integrates efficiency considerations and equity concerns into a unified analytical framework, enabling more comprehensive and nuanced policy evaluations that capture the full spectrum of societal impacts from interventions and other policy tools.
+Decision makers often have a strong interest in understanding the distributional effects of different interventions, but existing analyses of these experiments often either fail to adequately consider these issues or lack a clear economic framework for evaluating them.
+The research program of the EquiStat Lab seeks to bridge this gap by developing a statistical framework for analyzing distributional impacts in interventions, building on modern welfare economic theory.
+This will provide a more comprehensive and rigorous approach to evaluation that brings both efficiency and distributional concerns to the analysis.

 This material is based upon work supported by the [National Science Foundation](https://www.nsf.gov/) under [Grant # 2313969](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2313969). **Principal Investigator**: [Eduardo Zambrano](https://eduardo-zambrano.github.io/).